johanhaleby/javalin.github.io/pages/docs/docs-past-1-7-0.md

 Frequently asked questions

 ### Javadoc
-There is a Javadoc available at [javadoc.io](http://javadoc.io/doc/io.javalin/javalin).
+There is a Javadoc available at [javadoc.io](http://javadoc.io/doc/org.occurrent/occurrent).
 Please contribute to the Javadoc if you can.

 ### Deploying
-To deploy Javalin, simply create a [jar with dependencies](https://maven.apache.org/plugins/maven-assembly-plugin/usage.html), then launch the jar with `java -jar filename.jar`.
+To deploy Occurrent, simply create a [jar with dependencies](https://maven.apache.org/plugins/maven-assembly-plugin/usage.html), then launch the jar with `java -jar filename.jar`.
 That's it.
-Javalin has an embedded server, so you don't need an application server.
+Occurrent has an embedded server, so you don't need an application server.
-There is also a tutorial on [deploying Javalin to Heroku](/tutorials/heroku).
+There is also a tutorial on [deploying Occurrent to Heroku](/tutorials/heroku).

 ### Uploads